 Recommendations

-The purpose of this award program is to recognize the knowledge, skill, and effort of employees in the Actuary Series, which play key roles in reaching and exceeding agency management objectives.
-Therefore, it is appropriate that these employees be eligible for an award, in addition to base pay.

-This is not only equitable, but has become increasingly necessary* to recruit and retain employees in traditional actuarial positions to successfully compete with what is offered in the private sector.
-This helps State agencies retain experienced and productive actuaries needed to foster continued financial success and provide a viable internal emerging leadership candidate pool for advancement into agency management positions.

-*(PEPRA and OPEB impact on high wage State employees benefits incentives)
+Incentive Award Program

-The Incentive Award Program shall be developed and administered in accordance with departmental policy and criteria, for employees in the Actuary Series employed at the State agencies referenced previously and subject to each agencies objectives and departmental budget.
+The Incentive Award Program shall be developed and administered in accordance with departmental policy and criteria.
+It is designed for employees in the Actuary Series employed at the State agencies referenced previously and subject to each agency’s objectives as authorized by the department.

-Any award would be tied to the fiscal year performance period, as defined by the department, and would be based on both quantitative and qualitative criteria to be developed by each department.
-Such criteria may include performance factors, key metrics for eligibility, measurable objectives based on the accomplishment of specific outcomes that an actuary has significant control over, award eligibility and approval.
+Any award shall be tied to the fiscal year performance period, as defined by the department, and would be based on both quantitative and qualitative criteria to be developed by each department.
+Such criteria may include performance factors, key metrics for eligibility, award guidelines, approval, and measurable objectives based on the accomplishment of specific outcomes that an actuary has significant control over.

-Unlike merit salary adjustments, any awards would not become part of an employee’s base pay and would not be part of the calculation of final compensation for retirement.
+Any award shall be treated as bonuses would not become part of an employee’s base pay and would not be part of the calculation of final compensation for retirement.

-Incentive award review and ratings should be subject to the grievance process in accordance with the MOU.

-*Credential Incentive Pay*
+Credential Incentive Pay

+Credentials have demonstrated value to the State when those credentials are above and beyond the required qualifications for entrance to the classification, especially if they are industry recognized as identifying an individual with exceptional knowledge, skill, or ability.
+It is recommended that a credential-based bonus or a differential be considered for attracting highly qualified candidates into State Civil Service.